privong/SimulationTools/Identikit/Identikit_quickstart.md

 ## Exploring Encounters in Identikit

 *This section is written primarily for the [Identikit 1](http://adsabs.harvard.edu/abs/2009AJ....137.3071B) technique of manually searching parameter space for models.
-However, the image projection information is valid for both Identikit 1 and [Identikit 2](http://adsabs.harvard.edu/abs/2011MNRAS.413.2860B).*
+However, the image projection information is valid for Identikit 1, [Identikit 2](http://adsabs.harvard.edu/abs/2011MNRAS.413.2860B), and Identikit 3.*

 Once you've created as many models as you feel is necessary, you can run Identikit using something like the following: